 The twisted tobacco leaves did resemble the curly tail of a pig, so they were called “pigtails.”
 Eventually, the term began to be used to describe hair braids that resembled the twisted tobacco leaves.
 Pigtails were very popular among soldiers and sailors in the 1700s.

 Another popular hairstyle is the ponytail.
 Unlike pigtails, which usually come in pairs and are worn to the sides of the head, ponytails are worn as a single bunch of hair fastened at the back of the head and allowed to hang loosely.
-Unlike pigtails, which may or may not resemble an actual pig's tail, ponytails do tend to resemble a real pony's tail.
+Often, ponytails do tend to resemble a real pony’s tail.

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1